Muhammad-Asad-45/Muhammad-Asad-45/README.md

-- 👋 Hi, I’m @Muhammad-ASAD0
-- 👀 I’m interested in programmming.
-- 🌱 I’m currently learning web developement.

-👋 Hi, I’m Muhammad Asad.
+- 👋 Hi, I’m Muhammad Asad.

-🎓 I'm studying BE in Petroleum Engineering at NED University, currently in the final semester.
+- 🎓 I'm studying BE in Petroleum Engineering at NED University, currently in the final semester.

-👀 I’m interested in Data Science, and Web development.
+- 👀 I’m interested in Data Science, and Web development.

-🌱 I’m learning Python & Web development.
+- 🌱 I’m learning Python & Web development.

-💞️ I’m looking to collaborate on Basic projects for my learning purpose.
+- 💞️ I’m looking to collaborate on Basic projects for my learning purpose.

-📫 #Lets connect,
+- 📫 #Lets connect,
           https://www.linkedin.com/in/themuhammadasad/
 Thanks.